Convenience store: Indonesia

 The Indonesian government also regulates the convenience store license process, so it can only be bought by franchisees, using a different name and different brand, or classifying it as cafeteria.
 A convenience store with a cafeteria license is only allowed to sell a maximum 10% of its service space for non-food/beverages product.
 This type of convenience store often puts lawn chairs and a desk as a decoy in front of their stores, while offering the same range of products as a holder of a mini market license.

-There are many small neighborhood stores, known as toko kelontong or warung.
-Some are sponsored by a network of stores, mostly owned by cigarette companies (such as DRP by Djarum, GGSP by Gudang Garam or SRC by Sampoerna) or tech companies (such as Mitra Bukalapak).
+There are also many small neighborhood stores, known as toko kelontong or warung.
+Some are sponsored by a network of stores, mostly owned by cigarette companies (such as DRP by Djarum, GGSP by Gudang Garam, KPP by KT&G, or SRC by Sampoerna) or tech companies (such as Mitra Bukalapak or Mitra Tokopedia).